 The real reason seems obvious: Apple doesn’t want you buying games somewhere else and playing them on your Apple device.
 If you’re playing a game on your Apple device, Apple wants its cut.
 But it can’t come right out and admit that because that’s an open admission of anticompetitive behavior.

 No matter what the App Store rules currently are, it’s crystal clear what the rules should be.
 The necessary consumer-friendly and developer-friendly policy change is obvious on its face.
 If Apple wants games in the App Store or on Apple Arcade to compete with Xbox, Playstation, Stadia, or GeForce Now, it should do so by…you know…competing.
 Earn success by being better or cheaper or easier or safer or faster or more convenient or whatever, not by simply being the only choice.
-Not when game streaming apps pose a risk to your customers’ privacy or security that is so much less than, say, Google Maps or Amazon.
+Not when game streaming apps pose a risk to your customers’ privacy or security that is so much less than, say,

 Does it really matter?